Rocky Mountain Region Recreation Information Map

 The public has a new walk-in location to view and/or purchase US Forest Service Visitor Information maps and Inter-Agency Recreation passes, the Public Lands Information Center (PLIC)!
 The PLIC is located within the Public Room of the Bureau of Land Management's (BLM) Colorado State Office at 2850 Youngfield Street, in Lakewood, Colorado, 303-239-3600.
 To view information regarding what all is available, click on the PLIC!

-Now available for winter recreation enthusiasts is the Rocky Mountain Region's Winter Recreation Opportunities website.
-The site is a great way for the public to find the many types of winter recreation opportunities available within our Region.
-Just click on this Winter Recreation Opportunities link, or the picture to the left, and you will be able to find information about the most popular winter recreation activities.
+Now available for summer recreation enthusiasts is the Rocky Mountain Region's Summer Recreation Opportunities website.
+The site is a great way for the public to find the many types of summer recreation opportunities available within our Region.
+Just click on this Summer Recreation Opportunities link, or the picture to the left, and you will be able to find information about the most popular summer recreation activities.

 50th Anniversary of the Wilderness Act Signing!